 - Tearjerker: Giles injecting Buffy with the chemical that stripped her of her powers, planting a seed of distrust that wouldn't blossom until "Lies My Parents Told Me".

 - Too Kinky to Torture: Buffy tries to ward off Kralik with a cross.
 Kralik presses it to his body and enjoys the pain, telling her to move it lower.

-- Transhuman Treachery: Blair, one of the watcher's employees, does an on screen one.
+- Transhuman Treachery: Blair, one of the watcher's employees, does an on screen one after Kralik feeds on him.
 We actually see his body go through the metamorphosis of becoming a vampire (his bite marks disappear from his neck, his face gains the vampire brow, etc) before he quickly sides with Kralik.